This configuration supports:

 When the RelayState parameter is already part of the authentication request to the BIG-IP system, APM returns the value that was sent in the request.
 Otherwise, APM uses the value from this configuration.

-You associate the access profile with the virtual server so that Access Policy Manager® can apply the profile to incoming traffic.
+You associate the access profile with the virtual server so that the system can apply the profile to incoming traffic.